HiSET Reading Study Guide: Introduction

 - Can you support inferences using evidence?

-- Can you interpret information in charts/graphs?
+- Can you interpret information in charts and graphs?

 - Can you identify figurative language and symbolism?